Lu-Yanru/Tutorial_RealPython_SentimentAnalysis/README.md

-# Tutorial on on realpython.com for Sentiment Analysis
+# Tutorial on realpython.com for sentiment analysis
 This repo follows the tutorial on realpython.com by Nikolai Janakiev for sentiment analysis with Tensor Flow.

 The tutorial: